DNA Expungement After Felony Arrests

 If you qualify for an expungement, it is important to petition CBI and not let the government maintain records they are not entitled to keep.
 You could be the victim of government errors and identified as a suspect for a crime you did not commit.
 An experienced criminal defense attorney can assist you with this process.
 After receiving our request to expunge your record, CBI will inquire with the District Attorney’s office in Denver and Larimer County to determine your eligibility for expungement.
 Once confirmed, your sample shall be destroyed within 90 days and written notification mailed to you detailing that the sample was destroyed.

 Protect your privacy interests and don’t let the government maintain your personal biological information.
 Save yourself from misidentification as a crime suspect.
-Contact an experienced criminal defense attorney at the O'Malley and Sawyer, LLC, today.
+Contact an experienced criminal defense attorney at the Sawyer Legal Group, LLC, today.
 Together we can protect your future.